danieledurante/GroupTensor-Test/Application-Tutorial.md

 p_H_0=0.5)
 ```

-Based on these settings and the data, we can now perform posterior computation using the function  `gibbs_tensor()`, and save the output.
+Based on these settings and the data, we can now **perform posterior computation** using the function  `gibbs_tensor()`, and save the output.

 ``` r
 fit <- gibbs_tensor(Y_response=tensor_data,x_predictor=x_group,prior=prior_model,N_sampl=5000,seed=123)
 save(fit, file="Posterior_samples_Application.RData")
 ```

 Once the MCMC samples for the parameters of the statistical model are available, we can compute the posterior samples of the **Cramer's V coefficients for the tests on the marginals**.
-To do this, clean first the working directory and upload useful data and samples.
+To do this, clean first the working directory, and upload useful data and samples.

 ``` r
 rm(list=ls())